The Smith Family

-The Fogarty Foundation has proudly partnered with The Smith Family for 18 years.
-Together, we provide opportunities for talented students from disadvantaged backgrounds.
+The Fogarty Foundation has partnered with The Smith Family for 20 years, providing opportunities for talented and gifted students from disadvantaged backgrounds.

 The benefits of a child’s participation in these kinds of activities are enormous.
 They include learning social skills such as team work, communication and confidence building, while ensuring students are engaged in positive recreational activities and social connection – all of which are transferable to school and contribute to improving educational outcomes.